-Post Graduate Certificate of Education, Post Compulsory Programme 2005-11Between 2005 and 2011, 54 refugees and people with a refugee background completed courses leading to a teaching qualification, with the support of the Charity.
+Post Graduate Certificate of Education, Post Compulsory Programme 2005-11

+In this period, 54 refugees and people with a refugee background completed courses leading to a teaching qualification, with the support of the Charity.
 These included:

 - 14 trainees (5 men, 9 women) from 9 countries in Africa, Asia, Middle East, and Latin America who completed a Postgraduate Level Certificate in Teaching in Lifelong Learning, at Birkbeck, University of London.
-The programme was funded by the Home Office Refugee Integration Challenge Fund. - 40 trainees (24 men, 16 women) from 14 countries in Africa, Asia, Middle East, and Latin America, who successfully completed Post-Compulsory Education programme, at UCL Institute of Education.
-The programme was funded by the Department for Children, Schools and Families (DCSF) through the London Hub for Refugee Teachers led by Employability Forum.
+The programme was funded by the Home Office Refugee Integration Challenge Fund. - 40 trainees (24 men, 16 women) from 14 countries in Africa, Asia, Middle East, and Latin America, who successfully completed PGCE Post-Compulsory Education programme, leading to a qualified teaching status, at UCL Institute of Education.
+The programme was funded by the Department for Children, Schools, and Families (DCSF) through the London Hub for Refugee Teachers led by Employability Forum.